MarthalCZ/coding-school/README.md

 # Coding School
-This my personal repository used for learning purposes.
+This is my personal repository used for learning purposes.

 ## About
 I used these apps to work on my projects: